Fahrenberg/Extensions/README.md

 ---------------------------------------------------
 # PlatformColor
 - `PlatformColor` device independent color, either UIColor (UIKit, iOS)  NSColor (AppKit, macOS).
-- Use HexColor (String) to get or set hex colors
+- Use HexColor (String) to get or set hex colors.
-- Make Color Codable:  init(from: decoder), encode(to: Encoder)
+- Make Color Codable:  init(from: decoder), encode(to: Encoder).

 - Color <-> Hex Converter:
-    - Color(hexColor: HexColor) e.g. Color(hexColor: "#f1c5d93f")
+    - Color(hexColor: HexColor) e.g. Color(hexColor: "#f1c5d93f").
-    - Color(hex:UInt), e.g. Color(hex: 0xffc5d9AA)
+    - Color(hex:UInt), e.g. Color(hex: 0xffc5d9AA).
-    - Color.intColor returns integer value of the color (RGBA) or nil
+    - Color.intColor returns integer value of the color (RGBA) or nil.
-    - Color.hexColor returns HexColor (String) of color in RGBA, always with alpha = FF if no alpha in Color, fatalError if not valid CGColor components (shading etc., not use case for conversion)
+    - Color.hexColor returns HexColor (String) of color in RGBA, always with alpha = FF if no alpha in Color.
+FatalError if not valid CGColor components (shading etc., not use case for conversion).

 - HexColor(String)
     - hexColor: String? returns a valid formatted HexColor in uppercase or nil if string cannot be converted to a hex color.